 We learned through the course of this semester that Indigenous peoples have been consistently undermined in today’s modern media, and frequently face scrutiny that other communities, typically white, do not experience.
-This course has shown me the value of learning about other communities and the discourse that follows the Indigenous communities, specifically when we look at media, media coverage, and media representation.
+Through many courses at TRU, these ideologies have shown me the value of learning about other communities and the discourse that follows the Indigenous communities, specifically when we look at media, media coverage, and media representation.

 Copy-of-Pocahontas-1